Happy employees are productive employees. It’s not a supposition—it’s a fact backed by a full-fledged study: the 700-person experiment.

 And this is where a powerful internal helpdesk is going to make a difference.

 When you solve employees’ problems quickly, you’re making their lives easier.

 And how do you keep doing that every day?
-You need a help desk solution that makes your life easy—that helps you assign emails to your team quickly—that helps your team work together to solve employees’ problems.
+You need a helpdesk solution that manages your internal operations smoothly— that helps you assign emails to your team quickly— that helps your team work together to solve employees’ problems.

 Handling employees’ emails usually involves forwarding them to your teammates.
 And then they exchange emails among themselves to discuss the problem.
 Email threads become long and confusing.
 The resolution gets delayed.

 Sometimes, emails get overlooked (the “someone else will deal with it” syndrome) till an angry reminder is sent.
 Or worse, it never reaches the person who should be looking at it, all because a junior saw the email and decided to resolve the issue on their own.

 You’ll end up with an angry user, as well as a team that’s wasted a lot of time and effort.

 To manage a helpdesk efficiently, you’ll have to keep both sides in mind: